DamianH10/Quantum-Mod/README.md

-This mod is (vaguely) based around Quantum (&Nucear) stuff, as you can tell by the name.
+This mod is (vaguely) based around Quantum (&Nucear) stuff (but also includes some more random stuff), as you can tell by the name.
 What does this mod add:
 100+ Jokers
 10+ Consumables